BenevolentCoders/rpi-owncloud/README.md

 ## Quick Start

 Owncloud is backed by a database.
 For this Image to work a mysql database has to be present and linked to the owncloud container.
+The Owncloud data-directory can also easily mounted to a folder on the host.

 ```
 docker run -d --name owncloud-mysql -e MYSQL_ROOT_PASSWORD=rootpass -e MYSQL_USER=ownclouduser -e MYSQL_PASSWORD=owncloudpass -e MYSQL_DATABASE=owncloud hypriot/rpi-mysql
-docker run -d --name owncloud --link owncloud-mysql:mysql benevolentcoders/rpi-owncloud
+docker run -d --name owncloud --link owncloud-mysql:mysql -v /opt/owncloud-data:/DATA  -t -i -p 80:80 benevolentcoders/rpi-owncloud
 ```

+_Note: While many Owncloud extensions are installed by default, not all are active by default.
+Certain apps have to be activated in the administration pannel of Owncloud._

 ### Build Details
 - [Source Project Page](https://github.com/benevolentcoders)